synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/fullpwn/flow.md

 By overlooking at flask-login cookie's attributes we saw the field `user_id` was used to identify users: https://github.com/maxcountryman/flask-login/blob/0.4.1/flask_login/login_manager.py#L311.

-We forged our own flask cookie we the following python code:
+We forged our own flask cookie with the following python code:

 ```python
 #!/usr/bin/env python3